 Just like in any other situation where your employment has ended, you should get a P45 upon retirement.

-The information on your P45 can be used by your pension providers to decide on the correct tax code for when you make withdrawals from your pension.
+The information on your P45 for a new job can be used by your pension provider to decide on the correct tax code for when you make withdrawals from your pension.

 How long does it take to get a P45?